OnTheLine/otl-metromerger/README.md

 - Rename file suffix as .js, place inside local directory, and upload in the Leaflet HTML index template

 5) See code comments in the Leaflet index.html template

-## Credits
-- Thanks to the creator of the Leaflet Interactive Choropleth Map tutorial (http://leafletjs.com/examples/choropleth.html)
-- Thanks to @alvinschang at CT Mirror for creating functions to display info window data, based on examples such as http://projects.ctmirror.org/content/2014/05/raceSchools/
-- Thanks to @erose for helping me with the JavaScript logic
-- Thanks to @nav10003 Natalia Vorotyntseva at UConn MAGIC (http://magic.lib.uconn.edu) for code to toggle on/off polygons, display results for multiple regions, and export results